Megabit/Blazorise/docs/_posts/2021-03-03-release-notes-093.md

 [@njannink](https://github.com/njannink) continued to work on his `RichTextEdit` extension and improved it even more.
 All while fixing reported bugs and optimizing the code.

 Many thanks to all of you.
 You're the reason why I continue to work on Blazorise.
 Thank you, once again!

-## List of all changes

-Usually, I would copy-paste a list of all changes along with the release notes, but this time the number of items is too big so I decided to just give you a [link](https://github.com/stsrki/Blazorise/issues/1472) instead.
-So click on it if you want to see every new feature or bug fix in this release.

 ## Closing Notes